erocrawler/GmAnimato/DATABASE_MIGRATION.md

   // ... all other functions
 } from '$lib/db';

-// Works with either JSON or SQL Server backend const video = await createVideoEntry({
+// Works with either JSON or PostgreSQL backend const video = await createVideoEntry({
   user_id: '123',
   status: 'uploaded',